 Storage

-For longer storage, freeze them in a sealed container, separating layers with parchment paper, for up to three months.
-Thaw at room temperature when ready to enjoy.
+For longer storage, freeze them in a sealed container for up to 3 months, with baking paper between layers.
+Thaw at room temperature before serving.

 Recipe